RenneLab/CnR-flow/README.rst

         $ nextflow run CnR-flow --mode validate_all

-    | Fill the required task input paramaters in "nextflow.config"
+    | Fill the required task input parameters in "nextflow.config"
       For detailed setup instructions, see the  |Task Setup| section of |docs_link|_
       *Additionally, for usage on a SLURM, PBS, or other cluster systems,